 Adolescence is a transitional period marked with significant changes in physical, cognitive and socio-emotional domains.
 With respect to cognitive abilities, adolescents have newly acquired capacities of reasoning, planning, decision making and hypothetical thinking (Keating, 1990; Moshman, 1998), which develop in the course of social participation (Cole, 1996) while their implementation varies considerably across learning contexts (Keating, 2004; Markovits & Barrouillet, 2002).
-The Internet has been widely researched as a new context of social and cognitive development for adolescents.
+Regarding this sensitive developmental period, the Internet has been widely researched as a new context of this social and cognitive development of adolescents.

 Today's adolescents were born in the mid-1990s - an era of climbing Internet penetration across European countries.
 They grew up in homes with PCs and Internet connection - although mostly dial-up in the 1990s.
-By the early 2000s, as these children were entering grade school, broadband Internet ("always on" connections) was penetrating European homes at incremental rates.
+By the early 2000s, as these children were entering primary school, broadband Internet ("always on" connections) was penetrating European homes at incremental rates.
 This cohort of children was introduced to the digital world most typically in middle childhood with some variability depending on the socio-cultural context of development.
 They are part of a generation often referred to as the Net Generation (Kelsey, 2007; Tapscott, 1998; 2009): namely, children born between the early 1980s and the mid-1990s.
-This generation was one of the first to be introduced to information through digital pathways of learning; they learned in digital the first time around, in contrast to the rest of us who re-learned digital ways after first being taught more traditional ways of learning and socializing.
-In fact, they were born digital; they do not remember any other way - digital ways are second nature to them (Palfrey & Gasser, 2008).
+This generation was one of the first to be introduced to information through digital pathways of learning and learned digitally the first time around in contrast to the rest of us who learned digital ways after first being taught more traditional ways of learning and socializing.
+In fact, they were born digital and do not remember any other way - digital ways are second nature to them (Palfrey & Gasser, 2008).
 Today's adolescents are typically more computer literate than any previous generation and often more than their parents and their teachers (Oblinger & Oblinger, 2005).

 For young people, daily practices are heavily mediated by technology - since this is the primary way they know.
-They read blogs rather than newspapers; they study online and very rarely visit libraries; they get their music and movies online and rarely have to pay for them; and, most pervasively, they interact online on social media, often befriending each other online before doing so in person.
+They read blogs rather than newspapers, they study online and very rarely visit libraries, they get their music and movies online and rarely have to pay for them, and most pervasively, they interact online on social media, often befriending each other online before doing so in person.
 Today's adolescents were born at the launch of social networking sites (SNS) - they are the first generation to grow up with social media and have fully embraced them.
 Of European 13-16 year olds, 77% have a profile on a SNS (Livingstone, Ólafsson & Staksrud, 2011), while very recent data suggests that 70% of 14-17 year olds1 use SNS daily (Tsitsika et al., 2013).
-For most adolescents, social media constitutes an extension of their offline sociability and entertainment, often seamlessly integrating their offline and online functioning.
+Social media have not only attained prominence in the lives of adolescents but have re-defined the ways in which adolescent daily communication and developmental struggles are expressed (Tzavela & Mavromati, 2013).
+For most adolescents, social media constitutes an extension of their offline sociability and entertainment - often seamlessly integrating their offline and online functioning.
 For others the Internet may be their preferred way of communication as suggested by recent findings indicating that about half of European adolescents aged 11-16 find it easier to be themselves on the Internet than when they interact with people face-to-face (Livingstone, Haddon, Görzig & Ólafsson, 2011).
-Born at the onset of a fully emerged digital age, adolescents are inextricably bound up with their Internet-saturated setting (Holloway & Valentine, 2001).
-For today's adolescents the Internet constitutes a developmental context of learning and acquiring social-emotional skills.
+Born at the onset of the digital age, adolescents are inextricably connected with their Internet-saturated setting (Holloway & Valentine, 2001).
+Therefore, the Internet constitutes a developmental context of learning and acquiring social-emotional skills for today's adolescents.